PhoenixInteractiveNL/emuControlCenter/ecc-docs/Home.md

 ![](https://raw.githubusercontent.com/wiki/PhoenixInteractiveNL/emuControlCenter/images/img_logo_rar.png)

 ZIP, 7-ZIP & RAR support
-It's possible to load and parse roms even when they are archived with ZIP / 7-Zip / RAR. emuControlCenter can get the checksums directly without unpacking compressed files.
-It's also possible to parse one or more ROMs from a single ZIP / 7-ZIP / RAR-File!
+It's possible to load and parse roms even when they are archived with ZIP, 7-Zip or RAR. emuControlCenter can get the checksums directly without unpacking compressed files.
+It's also possible to parse one or more ROMs from a single ZIP, 7-ZIP or RAR file!
 ***
 ![](https://raw.githubusercontent.com/wiki/PhoenixInteractiveNL/emuControlCenter/images/edc_banner.png)